Vikinduku Mnculwane: Early life

 Vikinduku Mnculwane was born in Estcourt at a village called Ntabamhlophe (Mdwebu area) on 2 June 1959.
 He is one of the seven children of Ntombi Christine (MaSithole) and Joseph Muzikayise Mnculwane.
 He completed his high-schooling at eMtshezi High School in 1979.

 Further education

 After completing his schooling, he went to study at Cwaka College of Agriculture, Empangeni which was a college for black students during the Apartheid era.
 In 1981 he graduated with a Diploma in Agriculture and in 1982 started working as an agricultural extension officer for the Department of Agriculture until 1986.
-He was responsible for providing agricultural extension services for both commercial and subsistence farmers in arears of Mahlabathini and Ulundi.
+He was responsible for providing agricultural extension services for both commercial and subsistence farmers in areas of Mahlabathini and Ulundi.
 It was during this time where he felt a calling to the vocation of priesthood in the Anglican church.